mkst/zte-config-utility/README.md

 ## Quickstart

-Clone the repo and run `python3 setup.py install --user`.
+Clone the repo and run `python3 setup.py install --user` to install the `zcu` module.
+You can then use the scripts in the [resources](./resources) directory.

+NOTE: This project has only been tested against **Python 3.5** and higher.

 ## Examples

 ### Decode/Encode a type-2, version 2 `config.bin`

 ```sh
 $ python3 examples/decode.py resources/ZXHN_H298N.bin resources/ZXHN_H298N.xml --key 'Wj'
 $ python3 examples/encode.py resources/ZXHN_H298N.xml resources/ZXHN_H298N.NEW.bin --key 'Wj' --signature 'ZXHN H298N'